ChainSafe/blst-ts/README.md

 console.log(verify(msg, pk, sig)); // true
 ```

-This library exposes two types of classes for public keys and signatures: `PublicKey` & `AggregatePublicKey`, `Signature` & `AggregateSignature`
+This library exposes a single class for public keys and signatures: `PublicKey`, `Signature`

-- `PublicKey`: Contains an affine point (x,y).
+- `PublicKey`, `Signature`: Contains an affine point (x,y).
 It's the default representation of the point and what you need to serialize to and deserialize from.
-- `AggregatePublicKey`: Contains a jacobian point (x,y,z).
-It's optimal to perform aggregation operations.

 ## Spec versioning